Platform

 Who is eligible?

-• Community or professional organizations with not-for-profit mandates
+• Community or professional organizations, societies, and associations with a not-for-profit purpose

-• Canadian educational institutions or centers of excellence
+• Canadian universities, educational institutions, boards of education, and centres of excellence

-• Provincial or municipal police services and authorities
+• Provincial or municipal police services, including Indigenous police services, and their governing authorities

 Who is not eligible